 5. Regularly focus on a trivial matter to an extent which is out of proportion to its significance and continue to focus on this point.
 It is recognised that determining what is a trivial matter can be subjective and careful judgement will be used in applying this criterion.

 6. Have, during addressing a registered complaint, had an excessive number of contacts with the Council – placing unreasonable demands on staff or members.
-For the purposes of determining an excessive number, a contact may be in person, by telephone, letter, e-mail or fax.
+For the purposes of determining an excessive number, a contact may be in person, by telephone, letter, e-mail, fax, or Social Media messaging.
 Discretion will be used in determining the precise number of excessive contacts applicable under this section, using judgement based on the specific circumstances of each individual case.

 7. Have harassed or been personally abusive or verbally aggressive on more than one occasion towards staff or members dealing with the complaint.
 These will be documented.